 Parental benefit (vecāku pabalsts): This is a contributory benefit and it is equal to a percentage of the average contribution wage.
 The benefit is paid to one of the child's parents or to a person who actually takes care of the child in accordance with a court decision.
-A person is eligible for the parental benefit starting from the moment when maternity benefit is over and until the child is one year old.
-Since October 2014 the duration can be extended to one year and a half (in this case the monthly benefit amount is lower).
+A person is eligible for the parental benefit starting from the moment when maternity benefit is over and until the child is one year old or one year and a half (in this case the monthly benefit amount is lower).
 The benefit is not taxable.